Wholesale Hops

 Nugget

-Primarily a bittering hop it is often considered a dual-purpose hop with it high alpha content and pleasant herbal spice aroma with a hint of peach and pear.
+Primarily a bittering hop Nugget is often considered a dual-purpose hop with it high alpha content and pleasant herbal spice aroma with a hint of peach and pear.
 Bred from Brewer's Gold hops and released in 1982 from USDA Hop Research Facility in Corvallis, Oregon, Nugget has become widely popular as a vigorous grower and a high yielding hop.
-Recommended for trellises and arbors to provide shade and privacy.
-Used For: Ales, Stouts. alpha 11-14%
+Recommended for trellises and arbors to provide shade and privacy. alpha 11-14%